GetTerminus/terminus-ui/terminus-ui/scss/helpers/test-sass.md

 ## Issues, idiosyncracies, etc

+1. Some lint fixes, especially ordering, will cause tests to fail.
+For this reason, the '.spec.scss' files are omitted from stylelint.

 1. There is no way to test a fail scenario.
 For example, the `theme-color` mixin only accepts 'background-color' and 'color' as parameters.
 When intentionally testing a fail scenario, e.g. `theme-color(width)` the SCSS fails, and the test spits out an error.

+1. Tests for `@media` queries will need a selector nested inside the mixin.
+Reference breakpoints as an example.

 1. True does not translate `@content`.
+It needs actual content.

+1. If a test fails due to a sass error (e.g. `theme-color(foo)`), the test stops where it fails.

-1. Does not seem to have support for pseudo classes.
+1. Does not seem to fully support for pseudo classes.

 1. It doesn’t care for ticks, so use single quotes in describe and test statements.